Film 24 (channel): History

 Film24 was an independent multi-platform content business, based at Pinewood Film Studios, that produced programmes and short features about the film industry and films themselves to satisfy the ever-growing consumer demand for film consumption and the audience's fascination with the movie business.
 Content was available primarily on Sky.
-The Channel was founded by one of the UK’s top headhunters - the late Nicky J Davis.
+The Channel was founded by one of the UK’s top headhunters - Nicky J Davis.

-Film24, the TV channel, launched in July 2007 as a channel about film, not airing films, but with original programming covering large and small films and DVD releases, new talent, regional cinema, films in production and behind-the-scenes programmes reporting and explaining every aspect of the film industry.
+Film24, the TV channel, launched in July 2007 as a channel about film, not airing films (unless they would airing films otherwise), but with original programming covering large and small films and DVD releases, new talent, regional cinema, films in production and behind-the-scenes programmes reporting and explaining every aspect of the film industry.

 In the latter half of 2009, the COO, Andrew Burns, brought in a new programming strategy, focusing on acquiring programmes.
 This new direction saw an increase in celebrity programming, demonstrating the Hollywood lifestyle and reality television shows.